mohdraz/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-components are block of codes and function in javascript that tells browser how a particular sections show appear in UI
+components are block of codes and function in javascript that tells browser how a particular sections show appear in UI.
+It use the concept of DRY to ensure codes are not repeated that are often used on the webpage.

 ### Git Set up